-As of June 30, 2010, we owned or held an interest in 318 income-producing properties in the United States, which consisted of 161 regional malls, 42 Premium Outlets, 66 community/lifestyle centers, 36 properties acquired in the 2007 acquisition of The Mills Corporation and 13 other shopping centers or outlet centers in 41 states and Puerto Rico.
+As of December 31, 2010, we owned or held an interest in 338 income-producing properties in the United States, which consisted of 161 regional malls, 58 Premium Outlets, 66 community/lifestyle centers, 36 properties acquired in the 2007 acquisition of The Mills Corporation, and 17 other shopping centers or outlet centers in 41 states and Puerto Rico.
 Of the 36 properties acquired in the Mills portfolio, 16 of these properties are The Mills, 16 are regional malls, and four are community centers.
-Internationally, as of June 30, 2010, we had ownership interests in 52 European shopping centers (France, Italy and Poland), eight Premium Outlets in Japan, one Premium Outlet in Mexico, and one Premium Outlet in South Korea.
-We have entered into a definitive agreement to acquire a portfolio of 21 outlet shopping centers.
-We acquired one of these properties on May 13, 2010.
-The Federal Trade Commission, or "FTC", is currently reviewing the transaction and we are cooperating with that review.
-Although we expect to acquire the remaining properties later in the year, we cannot predict the outcome of the FTC review or when it will be completed.
+Internationally, as of December 31, 2010, we had ownership interests in 45 European shopping centers in Italy, eight Premium Outlets in Japan, one Premium Outlet in Mexico, and one Premium Outlet in South Korea.